How to Properly Clean for Novel Coronavirus

 Other Cleaning Products

-Vinegar and vodka probably won't do the necessary job, though there has been recent discussion about these two products.
+Vinegar and vodka probably won't do the necessary job, though there has been recent discussion about these two products for cleaning.

 When it comes down to it, use a household cleaner liberally and often in your home to help disinfect and sanitize your home, ridding it of germs.